xmixahlx/pbp-tools/README.md

 **notes:**<br>
 system management tools borrow manjaro configurations for mainline kernel and mrfixit2001 uboot.<br>
-some scripts have variable override via commandline (ffmpeg, linux, linux-crossbuild, etc.).<br>
+some scripts have variable override via commandline (ffmpeg, kodi, linux, etc.).<br>
-recommended core hwaccel setup includes linux (or linux-crossbuild), mesa, ffmpeg, and kodi. install in that order.<br>
+recommended core hwaccel setup includes, in order: linux, mesa, ffmpeg, and kodi.<br>
 libudfread is an optional kodi dependency.<br>
 kodi addons include jellyfin-kodi and kodi-inputstream-adaptive.<br>
 libva, libva-utils, and libva-v4l2-request are VAAPI related packages that have some use, but are currently less useful due to an ffmpeg bug.<br>
+gstreamer includes v4l2codecs from upstream and VAAPI is enabled, so depends on VAAPI packages.<br>
 to use sway, first build the sway suite (wlroots, sway, swaybg, swaylock, and swayidle), then optional wayland tools: dmenu-wayland, waybar, wdisplays, and wlogout.<br>
 please feel free to modify and adapt to your own distro, and contribute changes.<br>
 REVIEW EACH SCRIPT PRIOR TO USAGE.<br>